wojdyr/fityk/doc/intro.rst

 The GUI version is written using the
 `wxWidgets <http://www.wxwidgets.org>`_
-library  and can be run on Unix species with GTK+ and on MS Windows.
+library  and can be run on Unix species with GTK+, on MS Windows and (with some problems) on MacOS X.
-There are also people using it on MacOS X (see details :wiki:`in the wiki <MacOSX>`).

 If the CLI version was compiled with the *GNU Readline Library*, command line editing and command history as per *bash* will be available.